 Prevention-The cheapest and most effective method of controlling invasive species is to prevent them from being introduced in the first place.
-This requires carefully inspecting containers and plants upon entering the Virgin Islands for the presence of invasive species.
+This requires carefully inspecting containers and plants upon entering the Virgin Islands, for the presence of invasive species.
 Education and management are critical tools for effective prevention.
 Eradication-Complete removal of an organism from an area can be extremely difficult, expensive or impossible.
-It took years of organized, vigilant rat trapping by National Park Service on Buck Island to eradicate them.
-Control/Containment-When land managers acknowledge it is impossible to eradicate a species, the goal is to prevent the population from growing or spreading.
-Biological Control-Introducing a new organism to attack the invasive one is an effective, but also dangerous method of control.
-There is always the risk of the new organism may cause harm of its own, such as the example of the mongoose in the Virgin Islands.
+It took years of organized, vigilant trapping and monitoring by The National Park Service on Buck Island to eradicate rats completely.
+Control/Containment-When land managers acknowledge that it is impossible to eradicate a species, the goal is to prevent the population from growing or spreading.
+Biological Control-Introducing a new organism to attack an invasive is an effective, but also dangerous method of control.
+There is always the risk the new organism may cause harm of its own, such as the example of the mongoose in the Virgin Islands.
 On a positive note, pink mealy bug in the US Virgin Islands is successfully controlled with an introduced parasitic wasp.

 Definition of Terms These terms are commonly used when discussing species origin.
 Not all professionals agree on the exact terms and definitions, but the following list is generally considered helpful.
 Native-Organisms found within what is considered their natural range.
 Endemic-Similar to native but refers to a smaller, more specific geographic range.
 Exotic-Exotic species are any organism taken by humans from their natural range and transported to a new area.
 It does not include natural migrations like birds or fish that travel great distances.
 Naturalized-An organism that is able to reproduce itself unassisted in their new habitat is considered naturalized.
 Invasive-An organism that grows or spreads aggressively in its new environment, causing harm to the environment or economy.
 Exotic Invasive Species in the US Virgin Islands - Vines: Coral, Rubber, (Dodder) - Pasture Pests: Tan-tan, Guinea Grass, (Casha) - Forest Invaders: Neem, Sweet Lime, Genip - Harmful Animals: Rat, Mongoose In accordance with Federal Law and the U. S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination: write USDA Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D. C. 20250-9410 or call (202) 720-5964 (voice and TDD).
-The Virgin Islands Department of Agriculture and the USDA are an equal opportunity provider and employer.

-Rubber Vine (Cryptostegia grandiflora) Milkweed Family (Asclepiadaceae) Native Range Madagascar
+The Virgin Islands Department of Agriculture and the USDA are equal opportunity providers and employers.
+ALL SALES EXOTIC INVASIVE SPECIES, US VIRGIN ISLANDS Rubber Vine (Cryptostegia grandiflora) Milkweed Family (Asclepiadaceae) Native Range Madagascar